 As teachers, we know how easy it is to become dehydrated once we head back to school.
 It’s easy to forget to take care of yourself when you are worrying about 20 little humans all day long, I get it.

 In the past, I have become so dehydrated that it seriously affected my health.
 To avoid this happening I came up with a few tricks that make remembering to drink water easier and more convenient.

 In my school, we have filtered water available but it is in our lunchroom which is a bit of distance from my classroom.
-I would put post-its on my desk to remind me to fill up my water bottle during each recess, but well, it rarely happened, and when it did, I would leave the water bottle somewhere in the school other than in my classroom. *sigh*
+I would put post-its on my desk to remind me to fill up my water bottle during each recess.
+Truth be told, it rarely happened, and when it did, I would inevitably leave the water bottle somewhere in the school other than in my classroom. *sigh*